 This yearly event is between 22nd of April to 19th of May 2019.

-Get ready for a belly laugh with your favourite comedians at several theatres such as Enmore, the Metro, the Hayden Orpheum Picture Palace in Cremorne, the Factory, UNSW Roundhouse, the Riverside in Parramatta, the Comedy Store at the Entertainment Quarter, Sydney Opera House, the Concourse in Chatswood, ANZ Stadium, Bondi Pavilion and several other venues across Sydney .
+Get ready for a belly laugh with your favourite comedians at several theatres such as Enmore, the Hayden Orpheum Picture Palace in Cremorne, the Factory, UNSW Roundhouse, the Riverside in Parramatta, the Comedy Store at the Entertainment Quarter, Sydney Opera House, the Concourse in Chatswood, Bondi Pavilion, Sydney Town Hall, and several other venues across Sydney .

 Feel like dressing up in style, sipping champagne and rubbing shoulders with celebrities?